baifan-wang/computational_chemistry_tools/NMR_structure_calculation/README.md

 ```bash
 pmemd.cuda -O -i min.in -p 1.top -c 1.crd -r 1.rst -o min.out
 ```
 Assuming you have the GPU-accelerated pmemd programm.
-Otherwise you can use 'sander', 'pememd', 'sander.MPI' or 'pmemd.MPI'.
+Otherwise you can use 'sander', 'pmemd', 'sander.MPI' or 'pmemd.MPI'.
 This minimization will create the minimized coordinate '1.rst'.
 You can convert it into pdb file using:
 ```bash
 ambpdb -p 1.top -c 1.rst >1.pdb